 After drying some teas go through the added processes of roasting and scenting."

 For this particular Kombucha we use First Grade Tieguanyin & the seller of this tea - Upton Tea Imports, describes it like this: (2*)

-Interested how it tastes as a Kombucha?
-Stop by at our Kombucha Café to find out.
+If you are interested how it tastes like, stop by at our Kombucha Café to get a bottle (or two)

 Ingredients: Filtered & Revitalized Water, Live Kombucha Cultures, Unrefined Brown Sugar & Tieguanyin First Grade Oolong